A large bolted zinc-aluminium water tank standing on a concrete plinth

 The bolted tank that outlasts carbon steel by 20 years.

-A 55% aluminium, 43.5% zinc barrier coating that self-heals at cuts and shrugs off Kenyan humidity.
-Modular panels mean we can drop a 50 to 5000 cubic metre tank on your site without on-location welding.
+A 55% aluminium, 43.5% zinc barrier coating that self-heals at cuts and performs well in humid conditions.
+Modular panels mean we can drop a 50 to 5000 cubic metre tank on your site without on-location welding, with a liner included as standard.

-Bare carbon steel in Kenyan humidity reaches end-of-life in eight to twelve years.
-Even with paint and recoat cycles, you are looking at three full replacements over a thirty- year horizon, plus the downtime each one costs.
+Bare carbon steel in humid conditions reaches end-of-life in eight to twelve years.
+Even with paint and recoat cycles, you are looking at two full replacements over a twenty-year horizon, plus the downtime each one costs.

 Stainless will outlast that timeline, but at three to four times the capital cost per cubic metre once you cross 200 cubic metres of capacity.

-Zinc-alum sits in the middle.
+Zinc aluminium sits in the middle.
 The 55% aluminium, 43.5% zinc barrier coating is a self-healing system: at any cut or scratch, the zinc sacrificially protects the steel underneath.
-Service life in unsheltered Kenyan conditions runs to thirty years and beyond, at a capital cost competitive with carbon steel above ~200 cubic metres.
+Service life in unsheltered, humid conditions runs to twenty years and beyond, at a capital cost competitive with carbon steel above ~200 cubic metres.

 The numbers that matter on procurement.